Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 This is a situation we need to solve.
 We can choose to revert to the original code or to update the feature by applying the new changes to it.

-## Revert a Feature
+## Reverting a Feature

-Click on the `Overridden` signal, then you will see the component that was override (View in this case because we changed the view title).
+Click on the `Overridden` signal, then you will see the component that was override (View in this case because we changed the View title).
 Check the component you want to revert and click on `Revert components`

 ![](images/features/revert.png)